eyzyly/evidence_poc/pages/index.md

 ```

-## Findings
 Our initial strategy is based on the assumption that hurricane season in the Atlantic region starts June 1st and ends Nov 30th and this aligns with category 0 hurricanes first appearing beginning end of May/early June.
 The first category 1 hurricanes occur on average 42 days after the start of hurricane season whereas category 2 hurricanes and higher first appear 81 days after the start of hurricane season.

-## New Strategy: Would investing 40 days later or 80 days later to align with the first appearances of category 1 or 2 hurricanes increase our return?
+## Hypothesis 1: Would investing 40 days later or 80 days later to align with the first appearances of category 1 or 2 hurricanes increase our return?

 Strategy 1: Invest 40 days into hurricane season (July 14)